stategate/stategate/README.md

 - [x] Type-safe client's generated in many languages
 - [x] Safe to expose to the public internet due to fine-grained authentication/authorization model.
 - [x] Capture a persistant, immutable historical record of all state changes to entities using a pluggable storage provider
+- [x] Revert/Rollback an entity to any previous version of itself at any point in time
 - [x] Store identity(jwt.claims) & timestamp in event logs to capture who is changing what & when
 - [x] Easy deployment model - fully configureable via environmental variables